Vani1-2/memerist/README.md

 </p>

 <p align="center">
-  A modern meme generator built with GTK 4 and Libadwaita for the GNOME desktop.
+  A modern meme editor built with GTK 4 and Libadwaita for the GNOME desktop.
 </p>

 ---